Psoriasis, Obesity, and Heart Disease: Exploring the Connections

 In somebody with psoriasis, new skin cells are made too rapidly and they migrate too quickly.
 The cells reach the surface of the skin in as little as a few days.
 The dead cells pile up, producing scaly areas.
 This process is accompanied by inflammation, a process in which surface blood vessels expand and cause redness.
 The inflammation stimulates nerves and causes itching or pain.

-Anyone who suspects that they have psoriasis or who has an unexplained skin problem should visit a doctor for a diagnosis.
-A doctor should also be consulted about possible causes, effects, and treatments.
-The information in this article is presented for general interest only.
+The information in this article is presented for general interest.
+Anyone who suspects that they have psoriasis should visit a doctor for a diagnosis.
+A doctor should also be consulted about causes, effects, and treatments.

 Possible Causes of the Disease